 After walking a kilometre or so along the track towards Sligachan, we began our ascent of Marsco, initially alongside the Allt nam Fraoch-choire.

 The Skye Scrambles book mentions a walk up the South-East ridge.
 Instead of heading for the start of this ridge, once past

 the gorge, we ascended steep grass skirting diagonally to reach the South-East ridge at a height of around 500m.

 The views during the ascent of Marsco were quite superb.

 Garbh Bheinn, Clach Glas, Bla-Bheinn and Ruadh Stac:

-Had a good look at Bla-Bheinn and Clach Glas during the ascent – it looks a scary traverse!
+I had a good look at Bla-Bheinn and Clach Glas during the ascent.
+It looks a scary traverse!